DaveBathnes/davebathnes.github.io/_posts/2020-01-30-first-post.md

 - [Minimal mistakes](https://mmistakes.github.io/minimal-mistakes/).
 There are many free Jekyll themes.
 This is one of the most popular, and supports GitHub pages 'remote themes'.
 This means the theme files can remain on a remote repository, and will keep your own repository simple.
 - [Custom domain](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site).
 By default, Github pages sites use `github.io` domain names.
 By pointing a DNS record to GitHub servers, a custom domain can be used instead.
 - [StackEdit.io]().
 This is an online markdown editor. it can point to GitHub repositories in effect to create a free CMS for blogs.
 - [CloudFlare](https://www.cloudflare.com/en-gb/).
-GitHub provides SSL by default but if using a custom domain and alternative options ne
+GitHub provides SSL by default but if using a custom domain and alternative option needs to be used.
+This is a free option for adding SSL to your custom domain.

 The setup took a couple of hours.
 No software is required, and aside from the cost of a domain name, the site is free to run.
 <!--stackedit_data: